 - Featured News

-The Bertrand Russell Research Centre and the McMaster University Library will celebrate the 50th anniversary of the acquisition of the Russell Archives in 2018, hosting workshops on Russell and the history of analytic philosophy.
+The Bertrand Russell Research Centre and the McMaster University Library will celebrate the 50th anniversary of the acquisition of the Russell Archives in 2018, hosting workshops and other activities related to Russell and the history of analytic philosophy.

 From Vimy Ridge to computer-generated music, here’s a list of some recent podcasts featuring McMaster researchers.